 Alcohol is one of the most frequently used and abused drugs.
 In 2015, almost 27% of people over the age of 18 reported that they engaged in binge drinking at least once in the previous month.
 More than 15 million people in the United States struggle with alcohol use, yet less than 7% receive treatment.

 Alcohol in the Media

-The media proliferates the message that alcohol is normal — even cool to use — in social settings.
-Billboards and magazine ads are only half the problem.
-Celebrities often serve as poor role models, living out their struggles with alcohol in the public eye.
+The media spreads the message that alcohol is normal to use in social settings.
+Billboards, commercials and magazine ads are only part of the problem.
+Celebrities often live out their struggles with alcohol in the public eye.